 To deploy IBM MQ, follow the instructions in the deployment guide.
 The deployment process takes about 30 minutes and includes these steps:

 - If you don't already have an AWS account, sign up at https://aws.amazon.com.

 - Sign up for an IBM MQ program license, and save your license key file in an S3 bucket.
-(If you don't have a program license, the Quick Start will automatically sign you up for a 90-day trial period license.
-See the Cost and licenses tab.)
+(If you don't have a program license, the Partner Solution signs you up for a 90-day trial period license.
+For more information, refer to the Costs and licenses tab.)

-- Launch the Quick Start.
+- Launch the Partner Solution.
 You can choose from two options:

 - Connect to IBM MQ through a web console to verify the deployment.